ErikWe/sharp-measures/README.md

 public partial class Altitude { }
 ```

-This means that `Altitude` inherits all properties from `Length`, such as units, derivations, and constants.
+`Altitude` inherits the definition from `Length`, including units, derivations, and constants.
 (Note: `Altitude` does not inherit from `Length` in the regular ´polymorphic´ sense, so this also works for structs.)

 ### New Types